getsentry/sentry-javascript/docs/config.rst

 .. describe:: stacktrace

-  Attack stack trace to `captureMessage` calls by generatic "synthetic" error object and extracting all frames.
+  Attach stack trace to `captureMessage` calls by generatic "synthetic" error object and extracting all frames.

 Environment Variables
 ---------------------